Graduate Program Application

-- BSW degree from a CSWE accredited program, awarded not more than six years before the date of application to the WMU School of Social Work
+- BSW degree from a CSWE accredited program, awarded not more than five years before the date of application to the WMU School of Social Work

 - No more than one BSW course below a B. Any BSW course below a B will require retaking an equivalent course in the MSW curriculum

 - One of the three letters of recommendation must be from a social worker (e.g. field instructor or liaison, faculty member, or supervisor)